pingcap/docs/tiproxy/tiproxy-command-line-flags.md

 ### `--config string`

-+ Specifies the path of the TiProxy configuration file
++ Specifies the path of the TiProxy configuration file.
 + Default: ""
 + You must specify the configuration file.
-For detailed configuration items, refer to [TiProxy configuration parameters](/tiproxy/tiproxy-configuration.md).
+For detailed configuration items, refer to [Configure TiProxy](/tiproxy/tiproxy-configuration.md).

 ### `--log_encoder string`

-+ Specifies the log format of TiProxy
++ Specifies the log format of TiProxy.
 + Default: ""
 + Fallback to the same format as TiDB when empty.

 ### `--log_level string`

-+ Specifies the log level of TiProxy
++ Specifies the log level of TiProxy.
 + Default: ""
 + Fallback to *info* when empty.